 01 of 05

-The front yard is the most visible section of most properties.
+The front yard is the most visible area of most properties.
 But it does more than just look pretty and add curb appeal.
 As the entrance to your landscape, the front yard also welcomes visitors and guides them to the front door of your home.
-With so much going on in this area, there are many opportunities for makeover strategies:
+With so much going on in this area, there are many opportunities for makeover strategies for the following elements:

 - Fences and hedges